mikeerickson/gulp-messenger/README.md

 msg.init(); // initialize module, otherwise defaults will be used

-// this example will enable file logging msg.init({logToFile: true});
+// this example will enable file logging (see options below) msg.init({logToFile: true});